Sam Togwell: Crystal Palace

 Togwell started in the Crystal Palace youth set-up at the age of ten, before making his senior debut as a 17-year-old substitute on 22 December 2002 at Millmoor.
 Palace beat Rotherham United 3–1, returning to London with three First Division points.

 He did not get another game in the 2002–03 or 2003–04 seasons, mainly due to a broken leg he sustained in a reserve team match in February 2003.
 He returned to fitness in September 2003.
 Togwell joined League Two club Oxford United on loan on 22 October 2004.
 He made five appearances before returning to Selhurst Park the next month.
 He rejected a loan move to Norwegian club Viking FK, who were managed by Roy Hodgson.
 On 24 March 2005, he went back into the basement division to join Northampton Town on a one-month loan.
 He made eight appearances before his loan deal was extended to cover the play-offs.
 Southend United defeated the "Cobblers" in the semi-finals, before beating Lincoln City in the final.

 Togwell, by now captain of the reserve team, played in the opening three rounds of the League Cup in 2005–06, including a 2–1 defeat of European Champions Liverpool in which he marked Steven Gerrard.
 On 10 November 2005, he joined League One club Port Vale on a six-week loan deal.
 He impressed at Vale Park, especially on 6 January when he scored both goals of a FA Cup Third round defeat of Doncaster Rovers.
-Having already had the loan extended once, Martin Foyle managed to extend the deal until the end of the season after Togwell played some excellent football in January.
+Having already had the loan extended once, Martin Foyle managed to extend the deal until the end of the season after Togwell played some excellent football in January, being named as supporters' player of the month.
 In March, Vale made Palace an offer, to sign the young midfielder permanently in the summer.
 The next month, with Togwell and Vale agreed on personal terms, chairman Bill Bratt admitted that the two clubs were a long way from agreeing a deal, with Palace demanding a large sum in transfer fees.
 The cash-strapped club were forced to abandon hope of signing Togwell after their £50,000 transfer bid was rejected, though handed him the club's "Young Player of The Year" award in recognition of his performances in his 30 games that season.